Genesis Creation–whether it’s a fairy tale or real–starts by being closer to Big Bang than you might’ve realized

 - Go to UnlockBibleMeaning.com, and you’ll see Genesis 1.1

 - Switch to ‘Strong’s’ (use the drop-down box with the arrow on the right side.)

 - Click on H1254 to the right of ‘created.’
 The reference will open up in the right pane.

 - Mouseover the bottom of the reference and click on Hebrew Concordance for H1254

 - Look up Psalms 8.3 and verify Strong’s 3559.
-It might be time to quickly revise some of the Keys to Master Biblical Hebrew.
-I dare say they are new concepts to you that need to be reviewed to make better use of Strong’s translations of H3559, fashioned, made firm and stable, with regard to the Genesis creation are our second (after ‘bara,’ above) of many examples of how Biblical Hebrew will enhance our comprehension and give us a deeper meaning of the Bible.
+It might be time to revise some of the Keys to Master Biblical Hebrew quickly.
+I dare say they are new concepts to you that need to be reviewed to make better use of Strong’s translations of H3559, fashioned, made firm, and stable.
+Concerning the Genesis creation, these descriptives are, with bara, the first of many examples of how Biblical Hebrew will enhance our comprehension and give us a deeper meaning of the Bible.
 Follow the method to dig for Bible meaning.